abego/yaml-sourcemap/README.md

 ## Overview

-The YAMLSourceMap provides a mapping between locations in a YAML document (the source) and the data values created from this document.
+The YAMLSourceMap provides a mapping between locations in a YAML document (the source) and the data values created from the YAML document.

 ![Mapping between YAML document text and Data (JSON pointer) ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/mapping.png)